7Block Labs

 What “good” looks like:

-• A roadmap to v2.3.x (2024–2025 updates) and governance for supplier invitations, verification workflows, and audit trails suitable for CBAM/SB 253 evidence. (wbcsd.github.io)
+• A clear roadmap for v2.3.x (updates for 2024-2025) along with guidelines on how to handle supplier invitations, verification processes, and audit trails that meet the requirements for CBAM/SB 253 evidence.
+Check it out here: (wbcsd.github.io)

 8) Integration with ERP/PLM/quality systems